 Measuring Pension Risk: It’s not just for the Actuary

-The Actuarial Standards Board (ASB) is considering the adoption of an Actuarial Standard of Practice (ASOP) for pension valuations that would provide guidance to actuaries on the measurement of risk associated with pension obligations and actuarially determined contributions.
+The Actuarial Standards Board (ASB) has adopted an Actuarial Standard of Practice (ASOP No. 51) for pension valuations that would provide guidance to actuaries on the measurement of risk associated with pension obligations and actuarially determined contributions.
 The ASB’s Pension Committee describes risk as “the potential for future deviation of actual results from expectations derived from actuarial assumptions.”
-As such, the Committee is proposing that actuaries provide an assessment of the significant risks associated with the measures.
-The proposed ASOP also covers guidance on the methods the actuary should consider for assessing risk.
+As such, the ASOP requires that actuaries provide an assessment of the significant risks associated with the measures.
+The ASOP also covers guidance on the methods the actuary should consider for assessing risk.

 While the ASOP impacts the work of the actuary, it is important that retirement system trustees and sponsors gain a good understanding of these risks and how they can affect various funding policy decisions.
 In addition, understanding the role of and need for each risk assessment method is likely to be a subject of discussion and determination between the actuary and client.